Travel guide

 Photo: Mert Ocak · Pexels

-eSIM vs. buying a SIM card at Madrid airport
+eSIM vs buying a SIM at the airport vs roaming

-Many people search for "where to buy a SIM card at Madrid airport."
+Many people search for "where to buy a SIM card at Madrid airport" as soon as they land.
 It's an option, but an eSIM saves you the terminal queue and passport registration.
-Let's compare:
+Let's compare the three ways to get data on your trip:

 Travel eSIM High Before landing Requires compatible phone

-SIM at T4 Medium After queuing and registering Time and paperwork
+Physical SIM at T4 Medium After queuing and registering Time, paperwork, and changing physical cards

-Roaming from your country High Upon arrival Expensive outside the EU
+Roaming from your country High Upon arrival, without doing anything Cost skyrockets outside the EU

 How to activate your eSIM before landing in Madrid

-The best thing about an eSIM is that you arrive with everything ready.
-Install it with Wi-Fi before flying and leave only one small step for when you touch down in Barajas:
+The best part about an eSIM is that you'll arrive completely ready.
+Install it using Wi-Fi before you fly and leave only one small step for when you touch down in Barajas:

-1. Buy the eSIM and receive the QR by email instantly.
+1. Purchase the eSIM and receive the QR code by email instantly.

-2. Connected to Wi-Fi, add the plan in Settings by scanning the QR.
+2. Connected to Wi-Fi at home, add the plan in Settings by scanning the QR.

 3. Name the line "Madrid" to distinguish it from your usual SIM.

-4. Upon landing in Barajas, activate data roaming for that line.
+5. Upon landing in Barajas, activate data roaming for that specific line.

-5. In less than a minute, it connects to the Spanish network.
+6. In less than a minute, it will connect to the Spanish network, and you'll be able to browse.

-If it's your first eSIM, follow the details in how to install an eSIM.
-Installing it before flying avoids relying on airport Wi-Fi precisely when you're in a hurry.
+If it's your first eSIM, follow the detailed step-by-step instructions in how to install an eSIM.
+Installing it before flying avoids depending on airport Wi-Fi, especially when you're in a hurry to leave or your flight is delayed and the lounge is packed.

 Connected in Madrid: practical tips

-With your data sorted, make the most of the city.
-An eSIM allows you to move around Madrid without thinking about connectivity from the very first minute.
+With data sorted, you can make the most of the city.
+An eSIM lets you move around Madrid without thinking about connectivity from the very first minute.

-• Metro and Commuter train apps: download them to plan routes on the fly.
+• Metro and Cercanías apps: download them to plan routes on the fly, especially if you combine transfers at Nuevos Ministerios or Atocha.

-• Online tickets for the Prado, Reina Sofia, or the Bernabeu to skip queues.
+• Online tickets for the Prado, Reina Sofía, or the Bernabéu with timed entry to skip queues, especially on weekends.

-• Bicimad and scooters are managed by app: you always need data.
+• Bicimad and scooters are managed by app: you always need data, not just to reserve but to unlock each ride.

-• Book popular restaurants in Malasana or La Latina from your phone.
+• Book popular restaurants in Malasaña or La Latina from your phone; many don't accept phone reservations on weekends.

 This way, Madrid flows smoothly.
-If after the capital you continue your route through Spain or Europe, check out our guide to eSIM for Europe 30 days to cover the entire trip with a single plan.
+If, after the capital, your route continues through other European countries, check out the eSIM for Europe plan to cover the rest of your trip without buying a new line at each border.

 Frequently asked questions